priyank21116/globeview/README.md

 # About
-A Travel advisor web app.
-Fetch information of near by restaurant,hotels and display them.
+A Travel advisor web app.Provide information of near by restaurant,hotels using google map api and provide information about them.
 It uses
 - React
 - axios
 - google places api